-- If the data object is a an octet stream and the next transformrequires a node-set, the signature application MUST attempt to parse the octets. - If the data object is a node-set and the next transform requires octets, the signature application MUST attempt to convert the node-set to an octet stream using the REQUIRED canonicalization algorithm [XML-C14N].
+- \ If the data object is an octet stream and the next transform requires a node-set, the signature application MUST attempt to parse the octets yielding the required node-set via [XML] well-formed processing. - \ If the data object is a node-set and the next transform requires octets, the signature application MUST attempt to convert the node-set to an octet stream using Canonical XML [XML-C14N].

-Users may specify alternative transforms that over-ride these defaults in transitions between Transforms that expect different inputs.
+Users may specify alternative transforms that override these defaults in transitions between transforms that expect different inputs.
 The final octet stream contains the data octets being secured.
 The digest algorithm specified by DigestMethod is then applied to these data octets, resulting in the DigestValue.

 Unless the URI-Reference is a 'same-document' reference as defined in [URI, Section 4.2], the result of dereferencing the URI-Reference MUST be an octet stream.
-In particular, an XML document identified by URI is not parsed by the signature application unless the URI is a same-document reference or unless a transformthat requires XML parsing is applied (See Transforms (section 4.3.3.1).)
+In particular, an XML document identified by URI is not parsed by the signature application unless the URI is a same-document reference or unless a transform that requires XML parsing is applied.
+(See Transforms (section 4.3.3.1).)